pashamesh/comagic-api/README.md

 ```

 ### Call API
-API Methods names need to bespecified in CamelCase
+API Methods names need to be specified in CamelCase
 ```php
 $callApi = new CallApiClient($config);
 var_dump($callApi->listCalls());